thcasey3/Jupyter_Notebooks/README.md

 # Jupyter_Notebooks

-Here I maintain a collection of examples of my work in the context of the data science methodology.
+Here I maintain a collection of examples of my work in the Jupyter notebooks.